knightofcookies/wordlesolver/README.md

-# wordlesolver
+# Wordle Solver
-Wordle solver with flask backend
+A wordle solver with a Flask backend.